 Put yourself in their shoes.
 Map out the purchase journey, the obstacles, the questions, the risks and concerns.
 Then address those one-by-one in an order that makes sense.

 This gives you a straightforward plan for additional content to write in order to get more customers.
 To keep things simple, you can link to another article in your “Next Steps” section for now.
-In future articles, we’ll look at more effective ways to share those pieces of content with your customers.

 Show Your Customers What You Can Do for Them